 Take a good, honest look at what you believe to be soulmate or twin flame relationship.
 Are you happy in this relationship?
 Were you happy in the beginning but can’t seem to find that happiness anymore?
 Does you soulmate or twin flame treat you unfairly, unkindly or unjustly?
 Do you tolerate behaviors from your twin flame that you swore you never would?

 Well unfortunately your relationship has become dysfunctional.
 You are supposed to be in a spiritually connected relationship.
 So why are both of you (yes both of you) not following a spiritual path?
 If you truly were, the relationship would begin to change for the better.

-Fighting to keep your soul mate relationship going is like beating your head against the wall.
-Until you recognize that your relationship is a soul mate and not a twin flame relationship you will feel as though you are losing your mind.
+Fighting to keep your soulmate or twin flame relationship going is like beating your head against the wall.
+Until you recognize that your relationship is dysfunctional you can’t begin to change it.
+Otherwise you will feel as though you are losing your mind.
 As a matter of fact you might as well just drop a bowling ball on your head and deal with the pain all at once.
-Relationships take commitment, compromise and communication and if you are the only one contributing the three “Cs” the relationship is doomed because there is one person contributing to the relationship.
-A soul mate relationship often can become dysfunctional because the relationship comes with a certain set of obstacles to be overcome.
+Relationships take proper commitment, compromise and communication.
+If you are the only one contributing the three “Cs” the relationship is doomed.
+It takes two.
+One cannot do it all by themselves.
+A soulmate or twin flame relationship often can often becomes dysfunctional because only one person is doing all the work.

 You may hope your dysfunctional relationship will fix itself.
 It won’t.
 It’s success depends on the work that both soul mates put into it.
 No amount of time, love, having kids or buying a new home will fix a dysfunctional relationship.
 It will not get back to where it was in the beginning no matter how much you pray or how many candles you light.
 Sure, we believe in divine intervention but most of the time, you will have to intervene yourself.